Cross-Chain Architecture

 Section titled “Emergency Conditions”If collateral becomes insufficient or validators are compromised, a fallback mechanism is triggered.
 This may involve:

-- Moving assets from VSC to the respective L1 chain
+- Moving assets from Magi to the respective L1 chain

 - Converting assets into a safer form